augustawind/restcli/docs/tutorial.rst

     #    - secret basement room full of kittens
     #    - turtles all the way down

-..
-TODO: add `new_secrets` below, remove from above.
+.. todo:: add `new_secrets` below, remove from above.

 .. note::
     The ``env.yaml`` extension in ``wanda.env.yaml`` is just a convention to